 If the upload fails because you’re trying to upload to a folder that you do not have permission to access, you will see a "Permissions error".
 Change the permissions on the folder and retry the upload, or cancel and then upload the file to a different folder.

 Folders can be made available for when no internet or mobile connectivity is available.
 Doing so caches a copy of the folder and its contents locally to the device (assuming that sufficient disc space is available).
 Depending on the number of folders selected for offline availability, how folders are made available offline works slightly differently.

 A single folder: When a single folder is selected, click the More options menu, which opens a popup menu, and then select the first option, labeled: "Set as available offline".

 Multiple folders: When multiple folders are selected, click the down arrow icon near the top of the screen.

-When the folders have been locally cached, the icon will change to have a yellow, down-arrow icon in the bottom right-hand corner, as in the screenshot below.
+When the folders have been cached locally, the icon will change to be a purple circle with a white tick icon in the bottom right-hand corner, as in the screenshot below.

 Use the "Settings" screen to control your ownCloud applications settings and functionality.

 If you take photos or create videos with your Android device, they can be automatically uploaded to your ownCloud server.
 To enable this, under "Camera uploads" tap one or both of Picture uploads or Video uploads.